-Peripatetic teachers from the Guernsey Music Service visit College weekly to deliver individual lessons to boys.
-Boys already receiving lessons from GMS will continue to do so while at College.
-All boys receiving subsidized lessons contribute to the extra curricular programme at College.
+Peripatetic teachers from the Guernsey Music Service visit College weekly to deliver individual lessons.
+Pupils already receiving lessons from GMS will continue to do so while at College.
+All pupils receiving subsidized lessons contribute to the extra curricular programme at College.

 The Elizabeth College Music Department works closely with the Music Centre; we are proud of the contribution our pupils make and the commitment they demonstrate to the Centre, and encourage our musicians to get involved with the Saturday programme.

-Boys in Year 7-9 take weekly music lessons on a rotating timetable, ensuring that they do not miss excessive and repeated academic classes.
-Boys in Year 10-11 will be assigned music lesson times fixed each week outside of class time (this may require boys to give up time at breaks, before or after school).
-Boys in the Sixth Form will have fixed music lesson times outside of their timetabled academic classes.
-Boys may use study periods for their music lessons.
+Pupils in Year 7-9 take weekly music lessons on a rotating timetable, ensuring that they do not miss excessive and repeated academic classes.
+Students in Year 10-11 will be assigned music lesson times fixed each week outside of class time (this may require boys to give up time at breaks, before or after school).
+Students in the Sixth Form will have fixed music lesson times outside of their timetabled academic classes.
+Students may use study periods for their music lessons.

 For information on frequently asked questions please click here.